yoshida-lab/XenonPy/docs/source/features.rst

 a monotonically decrease or increase pattern would appear in a linearly dependent descriptor.
 On the other hand, irrelevant descriptors might exhibit no specific patterns.

-See the tutorials for visualization of descriptor-property relationships at :doc:`tutorials/3-visualization`.
+See the tutorial for visualization of descriptor-property relationships at :doc:`tutorials/3-visualization`.

 Access https://github.com/yoshida-lab/XenonPy/blob/master/samples/visualization.ipynb to get a runnable script.